On Control Networks Over Finite Lattices: Numerical Examples

-Next, we give an example of how Algorithm \ref{a4.2} works to construct a lattice structure on a finite set from the structure matrix of a network, so that this network can be expressed by basic operators on the lattice.
+Next, we give an example of how the algorithm in Proposition \ref{p4.3} works to construct a lattice structure on a finite set from the structure matrix of a network, so that this network can be expressed through basic operators on the lattice.